 Here is the complete list:

-KY2-D-01: Primitive 'Mech, can be found in local troops and peripheral states.
+KY2-D-01: Primitive 'Mech, can be found almost everywhere, but it’s very rare.

 Annihilator ANH-1X: Skirmish only.